djoshea/sphinxcontrib-matlabdomain/docs/source/quickstart.rst

         $ sphinx-apidoc -e -o docs/source/generated my_package_name

     Or you can make your document stubs manually.
-Just make sure the stubs for your command-line scripts final document includes the ``.. automodule :`` `directive`_.
+Just make sure the final document stubs for your :term:`executable scripts` include the ``.. automodule :`` `directive`_.
 For example::

-         .. automodule:: crossgen.crossgen
+         .. automodule:: some_package.some_module
             :members:
             :undoc-members:
             :show-inheritance:

- 3. Make sure your command-line script uses :class:`argparse.ArgumentParser` to parse its arguments, and defines a :term:`main-like function` that is called when the script is executed from the command line.
+ 3. Make sure your :term:`executable scripts` use :class:`argparse.ArgumentParser`
+    to parse their arguments, and define a :term:`main-like function` that is called when the script is executed from the :term:`shell`.

     If you want your documentation to be extra nice, write a user-friendly description of your script in its :term:`module docstring`, and pass